 Boring, yes.
 Necessary, also yes.
 The TEFL course is intensive and covers a lot of theory.
 If you have the time, do some reading before the course starts to make sure you are able to keep up from the very beginning.

-If you’re not sure what exactly you should be reading, check out our blog post on Top TEFL Books for TEFL Teachers for a few ideas.
+If you’re not sure what exactly you should be reading, check out our blog post on the best TEFL Books for TEFL teachers for a few ideas.

 2. Cancel your plans

 Be smart and clear your schedule for a while.
 Whether you are doing your TEFL course online or face-to-face, it makes sense to dedicate as much time as possible to the course so that you can get it done.
 Bear in mind that the course involves reading, doing assignments, and lesson prep – all of which will probably take you longer than you think.

 Throughout the course make sure you keep up with the coursework.
 This means doing the readings timeously and working on your assignments regularly so that you aren’t cramming for a last-minute deadline.
 Basically, you need to make sure your time management skills are on point for the duration of the course to make sure you don’t forget any deadlines or fall behind in your workload.

 4. Don’t be shy

 If you are doing a face-to-face course, make the effort to get to know your peers.
 If you are doing an online course, try to find other students who are doing the same course as you.
 Chatting with other students is essential for the success of your TEFL course.
 It is so much harder if you feel like you are doing it alone.